-- b) Approvals: Because Kazakhstan lacks the legislation to regulate GE approvals, the registration of GE lines for the entire EAEU (Belarus, Russia, Kyrgyzstan, Armenia and Kazakhstan) for use in food is done by the Federal Service for Surveillance of Consumer Rights Protection and Human Welfare of the Russian Federation (Rospotrebnadzor) and for use in feed by the Federal Veterinary and Phytosanitary Surveillance Service (VPSS) For the list of approved lines by Rospotrebnadzor please see FAS GAIN Annual Report for the Russian Federation for Agricultural Biotechnology. - c) Stacked or pyramided event approvals: The draft law on biotechnology did not include any information on stacked or pyramided event approvals. - d) Field testing: Unless the Government of Kazakhstan redrafts its law on State regulation of Genetic Engineering Activities, it is unlikely any field trials will occur again.
-Currently there are no field trials. - e) Innovative biotechnologies: Not applicable. - f) Coexistence: The draft law did not specify coexistence rules. - g) Labeling: Labeling rules are covered by a Customs Union Technical Regulation on Labeling (please see Appendix 1) which came into force on July 1, 2013.
+- c) STACKED OR PYRAMIDED EVENT APPROVALS: In the absence of its own regulations, Kazakhstan relies on EAEU and, by extension, Russian rules on all approvals.
+Without regulations for stacked or pyramided event approvals, they are all in effect banned. - d) FIELD TESTING: Unless the Government of Kazakhstan redrafts its law on State regulation of Genetic Engineering Activities, it is unlikely any field trials will occur again. - e) INNOVATIVE BIOTECHNOLOGIES: Not applicable. - f) COEXISTENCE: Not applicable since there is no mechanism for cultivation of GE crops. - g) LABELING: Labeling rules are covered by a Customs Union Technical Regulation on Labeling (please see Appendix 1) which came into force on July 1, 2013.
 This regulation states that all products containing more than 0.9 percent GE-ingredients must be labeled as such.
 If it contains less than 0.9 percent GE-ingredients then it does not have to be labeled.
-Also, the regulation states that labeling of food products as non-GE is voluntary. - h) Monitoring and testing: In 2017, the Ministry of Health reported conducting a series of tests on imported and domestically-produced products for the presence of GE events or products thereof.
-The Ministry of Health reported that 1,292 food samples were studied and of these tests, four samples tested positive for the presence of GE products and exceeding allowed 0.9 percent level at 11.4 and 42.9 percent.
-Samples of bread crumb and ready-to-eat soup in cups from the United States contained a GE presence above 0.9 percent and thus, according to Kazakh regulations, should have been labeled.

-- i) Low level presence (LLP) policy: According to Customs Union Regulations, up to 0.9 percent of unapproved GE events are allowed. - j) Additional regulatory requirements: The Kazakh law "On Seeds Farming" specifies that GE seeds are prohibited for planting for commercial use. - k) Intellectual property rights (IPR): The Kazakh Law "On Selection Achievements Copyright" allows for patents for plant and crop improvements. - 1) Cartagena protocol ratification: Kazakhstan ratified the Cartagena Protocol in 2008. - m) International treaties/forums: Kazakhstan is member of World Trade Organization, the World Health Organization, Codex Alimentarius, and the International Plant Protection Convention.
+Also, the regulation states that labeling of food products as non-GE is voluntary. - h) MONITORING AND TESTING: In 2017, the Ministry of Health reported the results of a large-scale series of tests on imported and domestically-produced products for the presence of GE events or products thereof, which resulted in the removal of some US food products from supermarket shelves.
+Since that time, there has been no reporting on product testing. - i) LOW LEVEL PRESENCE (LLP) POLICY: According to EAEU Regulations, up to 0.9 percent of unapproved GE events are allowed. - j) ADDITIONAL REGULATORY REQUIREMENTS: The Kazakh law "On Seeds Farming" prohibits any significant planting of GE seeds. - k) INTELLECTUAL PROPERTY RIGHTS (IPR): The Kazakh Law "On Selection Achievements Copyright" allows for patents for plant and crop improvements. - 1) CARTAGENA PROTOCOL RATIFICATION: Kazakhstan ratified the Cartagena Protocol in 2008. - m) INTERNATIONAL TREATIES and FORUMS: Kazakhstan is member of World Trade Organization, the World Health Organization, Codex Alimentarius, and the International Plant Protection Convention.
 At the 40th session of the Codex Alimentarius Commission held in Geneva on July 17-22, 2017, the Republic of Kazakhstan was elected as a coordinator of the FAO/WHO Coordination Committee for Europe for 2018-2019.
-However, Kazakhstan has not actively participated in discussions or announced positions with regards to biotechnology. - n) Related issues: none
+However, Kazakhstan has not actively participated in discussions or announced positions with regards to biotechnology. - n) RELATED ISSUES: none